-Holds a degree in International Relationships.
-She has experience in digital marketing and previously worked with The Initiative for Equal Rights in Nigeria.

-Amanda serves as the Operations and Staff Assistant at AQYI.
+Adolphina "Zazi" Idodo Holds a degree in International Studies and Diplomacy.
+She has experience in digital marketing and previously worked with the Initiative for Equal Rights in Nigeria as well as on the successful political campaign of Godwin Obaseki for Governor of Edo State, Nigeria.
+Zazi had a stint with Rhythm FM in the historic city of Benin as an On-Air Personality.
+She serves as the Operations and Staff Assistant at AQYI.
+MEMBERS' ACTIVITIES In 2019, members of AQYI were in spaces that had a great impact on the work we do.

-MEMBERS' ACTIVITIES

-In 2019, members of AQYI were in spaces that had a great impact on the work we do.
 It afforded us the opportunity to widen our horizon and network and build a stronger movement towards achieving our collective goal of the emancipation of Africa.
-Our members were at:

-International Lesbian Gay.
+Our members were at: Lesbian, Bisexual, Queer (LBQ) Women's Conference International Lesbian Gay.